johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 **Iterations**

-We decided to revise our design by addressing the issues identified by our participants and them test for another round.
+We decided to revise our design by addressing the issues identified by our participants and then test for another round.

 **Set up specified status and goals**
 ![](/images/procab_iteration1.jpg)